EstherBlacksmith/S1.01-Herencia_i_Polimofisme-Nivell1/src/README.md

 Musical instruments.

 ## Instalation
-Clone the repository in order to obtain the code and execute de Main file.
+Clone the repository in order to obtain the code and execute de instruments.Main file.

 ### Prerequisites
 You must have Java installed and an IDE software.
 We recommended IntellIJ.